philipmat/AssemblyVersioningSamples/README.md

-# AssemblyVersioningSamples
+# Samples of Assembly Versioning Using Cake and Git.

-Samples of assembly versioning using Cake and Git
+See post for reasoning and details: http://philipm.at/2018/versioning_assemblies_with_cake.html